Mi Gente Hispana Magazine

-Mi Gente Hispana, Inc. is a media company based in Washington, D.C., in the United States of America.
+Mi Gente Hispana, Inc. is a media company based in Washington, D.C., in the United States.
 Founded in 2006, Mi Gente Hispana, Inc. publishes information for and about Hispanic empowerment in the United States.
 Mi Gente Hispana features the best thinkers, trendsetters, and next-generation leaders in the Hispanic American community.
 Mi Gente Hispana ignites conversation, promotes empowerment and celebrates aspiration.

 In a 2006 article in Hispanic Business magazine, Mi Gente Hispana Magazine is quoted as "La voz y alma de la cultura hispana."
 Mi Gente Hispana runs the gamut with issues that reflects highly upon Hispanic men, women, teens, children, and family.
 It also serves as a medium to not only inform but also entertain its audience through the use of positive images and messages.

 Target markets

 The magazine is mainly marketed towards Hispanic professionals, entrepreneurs, opinion leaders, members of Hispanic organizations, and students.
 Mi Gente Hispana also promotes local artists by providing them a venue to showcase their talent (dance, music, fashion) via the website as well as Mi Gente Hispana's annual MGH Fest, which is held in numerous cities every August.